a-sit-plus/warden-supreme/docs/docs/technical/ios.md

 <figcaption>Figure&nbsp;1: Apple App Attest Flows</figcaption>
 </figure>

-Signum Supreme, relies on attestation, but also generates a separate public/private key pair inside the Secure Enclave, and feeds the public key's hash into `clientDataHash`, to bind the public key to the attestation.
+Warden Supreme, relies on attestation, but also generates a separate public/private key pair inside the Secure Enclave, and feeds the public key's hash into `clientDataHash`, to bind the public key to the attestation.
 Since Apple platforms do not allow for attesting keys (the hardware-backed keys used for attestation cannot be used), this way of binding a usable key to an attestation is used to emulate key attestation (see [Emulating Key Attestation](#emulating-key-attestation)).

-Signum Supreme does not natively support assertion (for reasons explained [below](#assertion-wrap-up)) and relies on attestation, and emulating key attestation to replicate
+Warden Supreme does not natively support assertion (for reasons explained [below](#assertion-wrap-up)) and relies on attestation, and emulating key attestation to replicate
-Android's behaviour for a consistend UX across both platforms.
+Android's behaviour for a consistent UX across both platforms.

 ## Attestation Validation